Under the hood

 Dealbreaker detection

-Prevents inflated scores.
-If the JD requires specific experience you do not have, the overall score reflects that gap regardless of how strong your other dimensions are.
+If the job description requires specific experience you do not have, the score reflects that gap honestly.
+No inflated numbers.

 📊